 Lasting between one and five years, higher apprenticeships are at Level 4 and above on the Regulated Qualifications Framework (RQF).
-These qualifications are available across more than 1,500 roles, in subjects ranging from accounting and banking, to engineering and manufacturing, the media and marketing.
+See how they fit in with other apprenticeship levels at what is an apprenticeship?

 As with other apprenticeships, you'll get the chance to gain practical experience while working towards a qualification that furthers your career.
-Part of your apprenticeship will be spent studying at a college, university or training centre, but this could be for one day a week, a block of several weeks or for the entire first year.
+Part of your apprenticeship will be spent studying at an FE college, university or training centre, but this could be for one day a week, a block of several weeks or for the entire first year.

-To get onto a higher apprenticeship, which is the equivalent of a foundation degree, you'll need a minimum of five GCSEs at grades A*-C (or 9-4 on the new grading system) and Level 3 qualifications such as A-levels, an advanced level diploma, an NVQ Level 3 or an advanced apprenticeship.
+To get onto a higher apprenticeship - the equivalent of a foundation degree - you'll typically need a minimum of five GCSEs at grades 9-4 and Level 3 qualifications such as A-levels, an advanced level diploma, an NVQ Level 3 or an advanced apprenticeship.

-The exact entry requirements depend on the sector and your existing skills, and even after achieving A-levels, you may still have to begin at an intermediate or advanced level (2 or 3 respectively).
+The exact entry requirements will depend on the sector and your existing skills, and even after achieving A-levels, you may still have to begin at an intermediate or advanced level (Level 2 or 3 respectively).
 This is certainly the case for industries such as engineering, where relevant occupational skills are expected from the outset.

 In addition to working towards professional accreditation and membership, you may be awarded a qualification equivalent to an NVQ Level 4 or a foundation degree.